 The proposed research project aims to examine the role of human-animal interactions in shaping dimensions of the urban-wildlife crisis, local politics and local governance, quality of urban life and local identity, over time.
 We will first develop and validate measures for our research model.
 Thereafter, we will test the model rigorously using a mixed-methods approach: quantitative, large-scale time-series survey experiments and big data analysis, quantitative and qualitative GIS data, and anthropological methods such as participant observations, in-depth interviews, and content analysis.
-We will take advantage of the urban-wildlife crisis of wild boars on Mount Carmel and in the municipality Haifa, Israel to explore an on-going, live, urban-wildlife crisis.
-Employing a novel empirical design, the study seeks to test the dynamic of animals and public administration and public affairs to fill the current gaps in the research.
+We will examine the issue of wild boars on Mount Carmel and in the Haifa Municipality as a case study of an ongoingurban-wildlife crisis.
+Employing a novel empirical design, the study seeks to test the dynamic between animals and public administration and public affairs to fill the substantial existing research gaps.